aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2021/aspose-words-for-java-21-3-release-notes/_index.md

 Related issue: WORDSNET-20554

-The "Merging Table Cells Dynamically" section of the engine's documentation was updated to describe the change (see ["LINQ Reporting Engine"](/words/net/linq-reporting-engine/))).
+The ["Merging Table Cells Dynamically"](/words/java/merging-table-cells-dynamically/) section of the engine's documentation was updated to describe the change.

 ### Supported Select and SelectMany extension methods for LINQ Reporting Engine

 Related issue: WORDSNET-21425 and WORDSNET-17851

-The "Appendix A. Enumeration Extension Methods" section of the engine's documentation was updated to describe the change (see ["LINQ Reporting Engine"](/words/net/linq-reporting-engine/))).
+The ["Appendix A. Enumeration Extension Methods"](/words/java/appendix-a-enumeration-extension-methods/) section of the engine's documentation was updated to describe the change.